 - "Sub-Culture", meanwhile, got the exact opposite treatment, receiving a remix for its 12" release that edited some of the lyrics, incorporated soul singer backing vocals, and featured more club-oriented rhythms; ironically, the album version ended up being considered more club-friendly.

 - Reports of My Death Were Greatly Exaggerated: One possible interpretation of the ending to "Love Vigilantes".

 - Rule of Cool: The sole reason for the non-sequitur frog solo in the middle of "The Perfect Kiss".

-- Sanity Slippage Song: Played with on "The Perfect Kiss", which examines this trope not Through the Eyes of Madness, but rather from the perspective of an outsider, specifically a mentally stable friend of the person going insane.
+- Sanity Slippage Song: "The Perfect Kiss" examines this trope from the perspective of an outsider, specifically a mentally stable friend of the person going insane.

 - Sudden Downer Ending: "Love Vigilantes" tells the story of an air force pilot in The Vietnam War finally being granted leave after what is implied to be years of fighting.
 He gleefully returns home to his wife and child, only to find his wife dead on the floor, having committed suicide after receiving a telegram stating that the pilot had died.